 Don’t worry — below, you’ll find a detailed checklist that covers all the essential aspects that come with moving into a new space.
 This checklist is meant as a roadmap to track your progress and ensure your life can go on uninterrupted in your new home.

-Checklist for moving into another home: What to do before the move
+Checklist for moving into a new home: What to do before the move

-There are some tasks you need to take care of before moving into the new house.
+There are task list you need to take care of before moving into the new house.
 The earlier you get these out of the way, the smoother your move-in will go.

 1. Research and request quote from moving companies